All About Bichon Frise Dogs

 Many senior dog foods have these characteristics:

-• Coconut fiber or flour – Give your dog 1 tsp. per 10 pounds of body weight, 1-2 times each day on your dog’s food.
+Give your dog 1 tsp. of coconut fiber or flour, for every 10 pounds of body weight, 1-2 times each day on your dog’s food.

 Has Your Older Dog’s Appetite Changed?